sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 Thus far, we've been talking about how to type hint function arguments and return values.
 What about type hinting variables or class attributes?
-Well, you can do that with the same `:` syntax before the assignment.
+Well, you can do that with the same `:` syntax before the assignment of the variable or attribute.
 This is great to help prevent accidentally changing the type of a variable to something unexpected.

 ```python
 from typing import Union